connorm400/parse_arguments_rs/README.md

 ## TODO
 * the key nor the value can have any spaces because of the nature of `std::env::args`.
 I will try to fix it at some point.
-* the hashmap function clones strings which could be more efficient - maybe with string slices
+* ~~the hashmap function clones strings which could be more efficient - maybe with string slices~~ the function would own whatever `std::env::Args` returns, so using an `&str`, or even a `&'static str` would result in a dangling pointer.
+Afaik, using string slices wouldn't be possible in rust.